Nominations are due to NEED by 11:59 PM ET May 1, 2023.

 A complete nomination shall include a cover page and nomination narrative as described below.

-NOMINATION NARRATIVE: The nomination narrative should make a case for the individual and program being delivered.
-Narratives must be written in Times New Roman font, 12 pt. or larger, single spaced.
-Nominations must address each of the five criteria below.
+NOMINATION NARRATIVE: The nomination narrative should make a strong case for the individual and program being delivered.
+Narratives must address the following five criteria, be written in 12 pt. font or larger, single spaced, 4000 words or less:

-- ISSUE STATEMENT: Briefly describe the issue, the reason for the program, and what was done to address the issue as if you were presenting to the public.
+• ISSUE STATEMENT: Briefly describe the community issue or need, the reason for the program, and what was done.
+This should be written as if it were being presented to the public.

-- NEEDS ASSESSMENT: Clearly present how the nominated individual came to understand and validate the issue/need.
-This should include detailed reference to validating data/experiences, stakeholder input and engagement, research, and indicators.
-The best nominations will identify the program’s audiences/customers/stakeholders and clearly describe the process(es) used to obtain their input and buy-in to program development and implementation.
+• NEEDS ASSESSMENT: Clearly demonstrate how the nominated individual came to understand and validate the community issue or need.
+This section should include detailed reference to validating data and experiences, stakeholder input and engagement, research, and/or indicators.
+The best nominations will identify the program’s audiences and clearly describe the processes used to obtain their input on and buy-in to the program.

-- PROGRAMMATIC APPROACH AND DELIVERY: Explain the key components of the Extension program including scholarship and resources developed with special emphasis on any collaborative components.
+• PROGRAMMATIC APPROACH AND DELIVERY: Explain the key components of the Extension program including important scholarship and/or resources produced with special emphasis on any collaborative components.
 For this award, scholarship is defined as “creative intellectual works that are validated by peers and communicated”.
-For each resource, include why it was needed and the effect it had.
+For each program component, include why it was needed.
 Present any relevant partnerships.

-- CONTINUOUS IMPROVEMENT: Explain the way the nominated individual has and/or will use program evaluation, stakeholder input, and ongoing needs assessments to improve the program and/or inform the improvement of other programs.
+• CONTINUOUS IMPROVEMENT: Explain how the nominated individual has and/or will use program evaluation, stakeholder input, and ongoing needs assessment to improve the program and/or other programs.
 Identify lessons learned and how they will be used.

 SUBMISSION INFORMATION AND DUE DATE

-All questions should be directed to [email protected].
-Nominators will receive a “confirmed receipt” within one week of submission.
-If a confirmation is not received, please resend the submission.
+Questions may be directed to [email protected].
+Nominators will receive a “confirmed receipt” email within one week of submission.
+If confirmation is not received, the submission should be resent